-On October 11, 2022, the Company's Board of Directors approved the 2022 Stock Repurchase Agreement under which the Company is authorized to repurchase up to \$20.0 million of shares of its common stock.
-The 2022 Stock Repurchase Agreement will terminate on March 28, 2024, may be modified, suspended or discontinued at any time, and does not obligate the Company to acquire any particular number of shares.
+On October 11, 2022, our Board of Directors approved the 2022 Stock Repurchase Agreement under which we were authorized to repurchase up to \$20.0 million of shares of our common stock through March 28, 2024.

-Under the 2022 Stock Repurchase Plan, the Company is permitted to repurchase its common stock from time to time, in amounts and at prices that the Company deemed appropriate, subject to market conditions and other considerations.
-The Company's repurchases will be executed using open market purchases, including pursuant to Rule 10b5-1 trading plans, and/or through privately negotiated transactions.
-As of June 28, 2023, \$1.9 million remained available for repurchases under the 2022 Stock Repurchase Plan of which the entire balance has been completed subsequent to period end.
+Under the 2022 Stock Repurchase Plan, we were permitted to repurchase our common stock from time to time, in amounts and at prices that we deemed appropriate, subject to market conditions and other considerations.
+Pursuant to the 2022 Stock Repurchase Plan, we were authorized to repurchase shares of our common stock using open market purchases, including pursuant to Rule 10b5-1 trading plans, and/or through privately negotiated transactions.
+As of September 27, 2023, the program was completed.